Part 03: Mid-rise Buildings That Work – The Solutions

 As we said in the previous post, there are many missed opportunities to rebuild the streets to a more pedestrian-oriented form.
 Discussing the appropriate design of pedestrian oriented streets would require a whole post by itself, but it is not really an issue of design but more of implementation.
 The minimum that should be done is to guarantee that whenever an arterial street is rebuilt, it should also be adapted to the present standards, and become worth of the “Avenue” branding.

 In addition, in some cases it makes sense to rebuild streets at an appropriate pedestrian-friendly form even if they are not in need for rebuilding.
 First, it makes sense on streets where significant redevelopment has already taken place (such as Sheppard Avenue West between Bathurst and Allen Road), and the redesign of the street will help improve the quality of life for numerous new residents.
-Second, on streets where the city wants to promote redevelopment but are especially hostile (such as Eglinton Avenue East), improving the street might be the missing ingredient that can tip the scale in favour of development.
+Second, on streets where the City wants to promote redevelopment but are especially hostile (such as Eglinton Avenue East), improving the street might be the missing ingredient that can tip the scale in favour of development.

 Sheppard Ave West